jambalong/my_first_rails_app/README.md

 ## Project Overview

 This project serves as a foundational introduction to building applications with Ruby on Rails.
-The main objective is to familiarize yourself with Rails conventions, scaffolding, and basic CRUD (Create, Read, Update, Delete) operations.

 ### Ruby Version